 Why do I need this test?

-In adolescents, this test may be done for early puberty.
+In adolescents, this test may be done to diagnose early puberty.

 What other tests might I have along with this test?

-Follicle-stimulating hormone (FSH) and luteinizing hormone (LH), for menopausal problems and treatment
+Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) for menopausal problems

 What do my test results mean?

-If your results are higher, it may mean you have tumors of the ovary, testes, or adrenal glands.
+If your results are higher, it may suggest a tumor of the ovary, testes, or adrenal

 How is this test done?